-a.
-A vacancy on the JFS for no more than one year will be filled by appointment by the Senate Executive Committee or election from the appropriate constituency within 60 calendar days of the vacancy, at the discretion of the b.
+- a.
+A vacancy on the JFS for no more than one year will be filled by appointment by the Senate Executive Committee or election from the appropriate constituency within 60 calendar days of the vacancy, at the discretion of the Senate Executive Committee.
+A vacancy in the vice chair position shall be filled by special election from the JFA within 60 calendar days on the vacancy.
+[Refer to Section 5.4.3.4 above defining "Representation Distributions."] - b.
 A Senator elected to fill a vacant position shall serve for the remainder of the term.
 A Senator appointed to fill a vacant position shall serve until the senator vacating the position can rejoin the Senate or for the remainder of the academic year, whichever is shorter.